Loupelolo/plt/readme.md

 ## Presentation

-* Genre : ?
+* Genre : RPG (Role Play Game)
-* Players : ? to N players
+* Players : 1 to 6 players

-*Game presentation here ...*
+This game is based on the tabletop role-playing game Dungeons and Dragons.
+The players need to work together in order to achieve their quest.

 *Object of the game here ...*